 Spatial reasoning is a relatively new category of questions that was not tested for in older Kent 11+ Tests.
 That means that there are no familiarisation materials available for this question type in the GL Assessment packs that can be bought in shops and online.

 Spatial reasoning questions test how well you can manipulate shapes and space in your head.
 The spatial reasoning questions in the Kent Test Familiarisation Booklet are similar to some of the Figure Recognition spatial ability questions in the UK CAT4 test, which is a Cognitive Abilities Test (CAT test).

 Visuteach’s spatial reasoning questions are similar to the sample spatial reasoning questions in the Kent Test Familiarisation Booklet, although the Visuteach spatial reasoning questions are generally slightly more difficult.
-We have 90 spatial reasoning questions in our Kent Reasoning membership package.
+We have 90 spatial reasoning questions in our spatial reasoning membership package.

-Visuteach’s online Kent Reasoning membership package contains 60 GL Assessment style non-verbal reasoning questions.
+Visuteach’s online nonverbal reasoning membership package contains 60 GL Assessment style nonverbal reasoning questions.

 The combined English/maths paper takes around 1 hour.